pulkitkinra01/Notes/GCP/Certification_Questions.md

 - [x] Stackdriver Error Reporting
   - _When dealing with stack traces, Stackdriver Error Reporting is the option to choose._

+#### Question: An associate engineer was instructed to change an empty Cloud Storage bucket from one region to another.
+How can the associate engineer accomplish this?

+- [x] Delete the original bucket.
+Create a new bucket in the target region.
+  - _A new bucket must be created as the region can not be modified after a bucket is created._

+#### Question: You run the command kubectl describe pods mypodname in Cloud Shell.
+What should you expect to see?

+- [x] Information about the named pod
+  - _This is a valid command and Cloud Shell will automatically configure kubectl with the required authentication information to allow you to interact with the GKE cluster through it._

+#### Question: A service reliability engineer has been instructed to generate a Kubernetes secret for a staging Kubernetes cluster.
+The engineer was given a .env.staging file that contains key-value pairs inside a file which is loaded by the application.
+How can the service reliability engineer accomplish this?

+- [x] kubectl create secret generic --from-file=.env.staging
+  - _One of the options to generate a secret from a file is with the use of the --from-file flag.
+All other options will not solve this requirement._

+#### Question:

+- [x]
+  - __

+#### Question:

+- [x]
+  - __

+#### Question:

+- [x]
+  - __

 ## Configuring access and security